exercism/problem-specifications/luhn.md

 Write a program that, given a number

 - Can check if it is valid per the Luhn formula.
-  - This should treat, for example, "2323 2005 7766 3554" as valid.
+This should treat, for example, "2323 2005 7766 3554" as valid.
-- Can add a check digit to make the number valid per the Luhn formula.
+- Can return the checksum, or the remainder from using the Luhn method.
-  - This should give "2323 2005 7766 3554" in response to "2323 2005
+- Can add a check digit to make the number valid per the Luhn formula and return the original number plus that digit.
+This should give "2323 2005 7766 3554" in response to "2323 2005 7766 355".
-    7766 355".